Murder of Loretta Saunders

 Loretta Saunders (August 25, 1987 – c.
-February 13, 2014) was an Inuk woman who lived in Halifax, Nova Scotia.
+February 13, 2014) was an Inuk woman who lived in Halifax, Nova Scotia, Canada.
 She was a St. Mary's University criminology student writing an honors thesis on Missing and Murdered Indigenous Women in Canada.
 Saunders was last seen on February 13, 2014.
-She was reported missing on February 17th, and her body was found on February 26 near Salisbury, New Brunswick.
+She was reported missing on February 17, and her body was found on February 26 near Salisbury, New Brunswick.

 After the discovery of Saunders' body, as well as Saunders' car in their possession, her roommates were quickly charged and pled guilty to her murder.

 In the aftermath of Saunders' and Tina Fontaine's high-profile murders, advocate groups, including the #AmINext campaign, pushed for a National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG), which was announced in 2015 and officially launched in 2017, by the Trudeau government.

 Biography

 Loretta Saunders was born in Happy Valley-Goose Bay, Newfoundland and Labrador to Inuk parents Miriam Terriak and Clayton Saunders.
 Saunders was the fifth born biological child in a blended family.
 Her parents had children from previous relationships and frequently fostered Aboriginal children in their community.

-After an alleged sexual assault at her school, Saunders left school and moved to Montreal where she lived on the streets and struggled with substance abuse.
+After an alleged sexual assault at her school, Saunders left school and moved to Montreal, where she lived on the streets and struggled with substance abuse.
 Saunders returned to Newfoundland some years later to work and finish high school.
 After she completed high school, Saunders was accepted into St. Mary's University in Halifax.
-Saunders' family has shared that Loretta wanted to continue her schooling and attend Law School after graduation.
+Saunders' family has shared that Loretta wanted to continue her schooling and attend law school after graduation.

 Saunders was working on her graduate thesis on MMIWG.
 Her graduate funding for this project was not approved.
 To cover expenses, Saunders rented her home to Blake Leggette and Victoria Henneberry.

 At the time of her murder, Saunders was expecting her first child with her boyfriend of 2.5 years, Yalcin Surkultay.